opensearch-project/documentation-website/_opensearch/search/highlight.md

 # Highlight query matches

-Highlighting emphasizes the search term(s) in the results so you can emphasize the query matches for the users.
+Highlighting emphasizes the search term(s) in the results so you can emphasize the query matches.

 To highlight the search terms, add a `highlight` parameter outside of the query block: